 New and improved history near Independence Hall

-History renews itself this fall at the reopened and renovated Philadelphia History Museum.
-The historic 1826 building, located just around the corner from Independence Hall and the Liberty Bell, has been an exciting gateway into Philadelphia History for nearly 70 years.
+Experience the city’s past at the renovated Philadelphia History Museum.
+The historic 1826 building, located just around the corner from Independence Hall and the Liberty Bell, has been an exciting gateway into Philadelphia history for nearly 70 years.

-Guests can enjoy handsomely designed galleries and encounter over 400 objects from the Museum’s vast collection of over 10,000 pieces of history.
+Guests can enjoy handsomely designed galleries and encounter over 400 objects from the museum’s vast collection of over 100,000 pieces of history.

-Participate in the Philly story like never been through a variety of interactive features—even snap your own digital portrait for use in one of the galleries or online.
-Plus, see hundreds of priceless objects on display, including the wampum belt that the Lenni Lenape Indians gave to William Penn in 1682.
+Explore the over 300 year history of the city through a variety of interactive features, and check out hundreds of priceless objects on display, including the wampum belt that the Lenni Lenape Indians gave to William Penn in 1682.

-Don’t miss Experience Philadelphia, the world’s largest map of Philadelphia stretching across an entire gallery floor.
-In just a few steps, travel from South Philadelphia to Montgomery County and see the ordinary and extraordinary objects and images of city history.
+Plus, don’t miss Experience Philadelphia, the world’s largest map of the city, stretching across an entire gallery floor.
+In just a few steps, travel from South Philadelphia to Montgomery County and learn a bit of history along the way.

 A. Atwater Kent, a wealthy inventor who manufactured early radios in Philadelphia, bought the building, the original home of the Franklin Institute, in 1938.
 He then gave it to the city to establish a museum dedicated to Philadelphia’s cultural and industrial history.